fkarg/fkarg.github.io/privacy_policy2.md

 subtitle: Who has your Data?
 ---

+### Google Analytics
+I use Google Analytics to determine site traffic, sources of said traffic, and user behavior.
+Neither I nor this site will attempt to identify you personally using Google Analytics.

+I also have demographics enabled on Google Analytics, which only tells me aggregated information on users’ age, gender, and interests.

+If you wish to know more or even opt out, view Google’s privacy policy.

+### Amazon Affiliate

+This site participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for this site to earn fees by linking to Amazon.com and affiliated sites.

 ### Comments

 I use a Jekyll and GitHub Page commenting system known as StaticMan.
 Each comment requires a comment, a name, and an email.
 I never see the email nor save it in plaintext.
 It is hashed and stored using MD5, which allows me to access profile images associated with the email via Gravatar.